 One of my favorite colors for painting foliage in trees is yellow ochre.
 It is a dirty yellow and can be easily mixed with some blue to create a very dry green, or burnt umber to create a dull orange color.

 The two green colors which I do sometimes use straight from the tube are viridian and sap green.
-I find these to be more dull than the other options and better suited to painting the landscape.
+I find these to be duller than the other options and better suited to painting the landscape.

 The brighter greens can often be overpowering.